ballerina-platform/ballerina-lang/docs/language-server/ExtensionDevelopmentBestPractices.md

 __NOTE__: Formatting and Diagnostic extensions are not used currently.

-In order to compose an extension, the developer should have an understanding of the underlying supporting APIs which being used heavily in the existing implementations.
+In order to compose an extension, the developer should have an understanding of the underlying supporting APIs which are being used heavily in the existing implementations.
 Following are the main APIs being used in the implementation.

 1. Project API
 2. Syntax Tree API